 Again, it should be noted that once the remedy has acted fully, it should be stopped.

 Regardless of the symptoms, Hepar sulph 6 has a history of aiding the healing of mastitis if integrated into the schedule of either of the two other remedies twice daily.

 That means it would be taken every 3-4 hours but on the off hours from the other single chosen remedy.

 Not only has this method been shown to address even the most painful of breast infections, it may also uproot the propensity for another infection to ensue.

 But, if one does, you’re set, because you have your strategy in place.

-Homeopathic remedies used in this fashion are safe for mom and baby, inexpensive, easy to take and keeps moms off antibiotics and other undesirables.
+Homeopathic remedies used in this fashion are safe for mom and baby, inexpensive, easy to take and keeps moms off antibiotics.

 Those who suffer from recurrent episodes of mastitis are often advised by their midwife or lactation consultant to increase their intake of lecithin.

 The main sources of lecithin are found in soybeans and sunflowers.
 The process of extracting lecithin from soybeans requires chemicals.
 Therefore sunflower lecithin is generally considered the more pure and healthier choice.